Sublattice polarization and filamentary superconductivity in strained graphene: MODEL AND FORMALISM

 where $t_0$ is the unstrained nearest-neighbor hopping amplitude. $\beta$ is the decay constant with $\beta=3.37$~\cite{PhysRevB.80.045401,PhysRevB.81.081407}. $d_{ij}$ denotes the strained distance between sites $i$ and $j$, and $a_0$ is the equilibrium carbon-carbon bond length in graphene.

+We now consider the superconducting pairing term.
+Microscopically, electron-phonon interactions, as described by BCS theory, can mediate superconducting pairing.
+Such pairing occurs within a thin momentum-space shell around the Fermi surface.
+At the mean-field level, the required attractive interaction can be rather weak.
+In real space, the superconducting coherence length $\xi$ is typically large, and the pairing function is a superposition of many $n$th neighbor contributions ($n=0,1,2,\dots$) up to the order of $\xi$.

+In a translationally invariant system, the conventional $s$-wave pairing is isotropic in momentum space.
+One common real-space approximation is to use a phenomenological on-site attractive interaction $V$, which has been shown to effectively mimic the essential physics of $s$-wave pairing \cite{PhysRevB.93.094517}.
+However, a crucial difference is that on-site pairing couples electrons across the entire Brillouin zone, making it a strong-coupling interaction.
+Consequently, a finite threshold pairing strength $V_c$ is required to induce superconductivity, whereas the BCS-type electron-phonon pairing is weak-coupling and has no such threshold.
+Despite this difference, the geometric effects arising from the strain-modulated lattice, which are the main focus of this work, do not depend on the detailed pairing mechanism as long as the pairing is spin-singlet and requires inter-sublattice coherence.

-In the superconducting state, we consider a phenomenological on-site attractive interaction $V$, which serves as a minimal model for conventional $s$-wave pairing.
+In the superconducting state, we therefore adopt a phenomenological on-site attractive interaction $V$ as a minimal model for conventional $s$-wave pairing.
 This choice allows us to isolate the geometric effects of the strain-induced gauge fields from the complexities of unconventional pairing symmetries.
-The Hamiltonian can be diagonalized through solving the BdG equation, with,
+The Hamiltonian is diagonalized by solving the BdG equation,

 The superconducting order parameters at site $i$ are determined self-consistently at finite temperature $T$ via

 where $V$ denotes the attractive pairing interaction strength.

 The local density of states (LDOS) at site $i$ and energy $E$ is computed by summing over all energy bands: